 The emphasis for this holiday was to give workers an extra day of rest.
 Advocates for the holiday also hoped that Labor Day would “increase the feeling of a common brotherhood among men in all crafts and fields.”

-It is also seen by some as the unofficial end of summer given that many schools and sports leagues begin around this time period.
+Across the nation citizens widely celebrate and cherish Labor Day weekend.
+Many also see it as the unofficial end of summer given that many schools and sports leagues begin around this time period.

 History of Columbus Day Holiday

 The Columbus Day holiday was created as a federal holiday in 1968 and takes place on the second Monday in October.
-Its creation was included among other changes to holidays in the Uniform Monday Holiday Act.
+The Uniform Monday Holiday Act created Columbus Day among other changes to holiday dates in the Uniform Monday Holiday Act.

 As with many other federal holidays, Columbus Day has a long history prior to becoming an official US holiday.
-A celebration of Columbus was often wrapped up in general celebrations of the “discovery” of the Americas of which Columbus is incorrectly accredited with in 1492.
+Americans generally already had celebrated the “discovery” of the Americas as historians of the time inaccurately credited Columbus with this discovery.

 In the United States the holiday gradually transformed to become a celebration of Italian-American heritage.
 Upon immigration into the United States, Italians initially faced discrimination and suspicion along with other immigrants from Eastern and Southern Europe.